 In our July 17 phone conversation, Commissioner Steinbrueck shared that he also questioned Port staff's prohibition against discussing alternatives to Lot L06 and that he was waiting for a response to his request to staff for the legal basis for it.

 But still, during a July 22nd online forum, when Commissioners Calkins, Bowman, and Steinbrueck were asked, separately, if they supported or opposed the lot, only Commissioner Steinbrueck felt able to give his opinion (that he opposed it) - while Commissioners Calkins and Bowman explained that they were not permitted to discuss the matter.

 The L06 proposal to remove 11 acres of mature forest from a community highly impacted by environmental health disparities during a climate emergency - demonstrates profoundly poor decision-making.
 The other near term proposals in the Port’s SAMP are likely to be similarly flawed.
-If, over two years, no exploration or choice of reasonable alternatives to any of these projects has been allowed because of the Port’s unlawful prohibitions during environmental review, all of these projects need thorough re-examination in a process additional to whatever environmental reviews are still outstanding.
+If, over two years, no exploration or choice of reasonable alternatives to any of these projects has been allowed because of the unsanctioned Port staff limits placed on Commissioners during environmental review, all of these projects need thorough re-examination in a process additional to whatever environmental reviews are still outstanding.

 In a June 11, 2021 email, Noemie Maxwell queried the FAA on any legal prohibition the Port might face in regards to discussing matters under environmental review.